nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. prefix `/appton` is matched using an instance of `GetCommandParser`
 2. a new `GetAppointmentByDateCommandParser` instance is created and parses the user input (specifically the date inputted)
 3. a `GetAppointmentByDateCommand` instance containing the date of the appointment is created and returned
-4. the `GetAppointmentByDateCommand` command is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
+4. the `GetAppointmentByDateCommand` is executed, accessing the list of `PastAppointment` of the specified patient to be returned in a `CommandResult`
 5. the model is updated such that the *filtered* list only displays patients who have an appointment on the specified date.